themonetizr/Unity-sdk/README.md

 This Manual describes how to import Monetizr UnitySDK into your game.

+You can visit https://docs.themonetizr.com/unity/index.html to find more useful information about Monetizr and integrations

 Prerequisite for this SDK to work:
 Your Unity Version should support the new prefab system, introduced in Unity 2018.3